 - Your own hospital where you work and have privileges

-- Volunteering in a non-profit organisation or a medical charity.
+- Volunteering in a non-profit organization or a medical charity.

 - A local health clinic or dispensary